 Stay or leave?

-Whether to stay or to leave is probably the question most commonly and frequently asked by victims of conjugal violence.
+Whether to stay or to leave is probably the question most commonly and frequently asked by victims of domestic violence.
 While the answer may seem obvious, it’s not always that simple.

 The SOS Violence Conjugale helpline (1-800-363-9010) can refer victims to shelters.
-Most shelters for women who are victims of conjugal violence will also accept the victims’ children.
+Most shelters for women who are victims of domestic violence will also accept the victims’ children.

 Why do victims stay with abusive partners?